cmda-minor-web/real-time-web-2021/course/week-2.md

 ## Intention

 Last week you built a basic socket web app.
 The purpose was to learn about real-time communication using websockets.
-This week you’re going to take it to the next level and build a **meaningful** webapp that consumes an external source. you will learn how to store and serve data from an external source to your own clients.
-We'll work on this app for the last two weeks of the course.
+This week you’re going to take it to the next level and build a **meaningful** webapp that consumes an external source.
+This week we will focus on client-server communication and data management

 ### Result
 * Learn how to consume an external data source
 * Reflect data in your frontend
-* Store data in a database
 * Show off your unique work 🤩

-## Exercises
-1. [Come up with a concept and data][exercise1]
-2. [Reflect data in the frontend][exercise2]

 ### Exersise 1: Come up with a concept and data
 You can start either by thinking of a useful real-time application and then finding a matching API; or by looking at existing real-time APIs and finding meaningful real-time uses for them.
 [Here's a list of some real-time APIs](https://docs.google.com/spreadsheets/d/1YKMTvdWVbzJ-CXDCHBEH2n3KofcQTN7EerTOEXy9MHI/edit?usp=sharing).
 Let me know if you want to add any and I'll make you a collaborator.